zng-ui/zng/TODO/_current.md

-* Alt does not focus alt-scope if it is inside the root scope and the root scope is focused?
+* In a window with only the root scope and an alt scope the focus does not exit the alt scope.
-    - Overserved while debugging scroll example.
-    - Try setting the focus behavior to allow focus in the scope in an example.

 # TextInput